Courses & Mentoring

 Cinnamon Press writing week at Ty'n y Coed

-Our regular courses at Ty’n y Coed have become a popular fixture in the year and we are taking bookings for both this autumn's course, 4–9 November, and next spring, 3–8 March, 2018.
+Our regular courses at Ty’n y Coed have become a popular fixture in the year and we are taking bookings for the spring course, to be held on 3–8 March, 2018.

 Several participants in Cinnamon Press courses have gone on to have poetry collections or novels published and/or to win literary prizes – so why not join a course this year and make 2016 the year to take your writing seriously and move it to the next level?

 Join Cinnamon Press founder and editor, Jan Fortune, and North Wales writer, Pete Marshall, for an inspiring week of creative writing workshops, individual mentoring and inspiration from the stunning scenery of Snowdonia in the company of a small group of writers.

 - Where?
 In a beautiful group of cottages at Tyn-y-coed just four miles from historic Conwy.